WilkVlog/backup_pve_pbs_v1/readme.md

  **Arguments:**

- **FUNCTIONS:**
   -add - script will add storage to Proxmox (all arguments are required)
   -rm  - script will remove storage from Proxmox if exists (only STORAGE_ID is required)

   HOST_IP         - Proxmox Backup Server host IP address
   STORAGE_ID      - Storage name for mounted Proxmox Backup Server storage